-Directors and senior management must immediately notify the Company Secretary as soon as they become aware of information that should be considered for release to the market i.e. information that is not generally available and which may be price sensitive in that it is likely to have a financial or reputational impact upon the Company that may be considered material (material information).
+Directors and senior management must immediately notify the Managing Director as soon as they become aware of information that should be considered for release to the market i.e. information that is not generally available and which may be price sensitive in that it is likely to have a financial or reputational impact upon the Company that may be considered material (material information).

-The Company Secretary will:
+The Managing Director will:

-- review the material information reported by Directors and senior management; - determine, in consultation with the Managing Director, the Chairman and other Directors or senior management, whether any of the material information is required to be disclosed to the ASX; - co-ordinate the actual form of disclosure with the Managing Director or Chairman; and - make disclosures to the ASX and issue media releases and other written public statements on behalf of the Company.
+- review the material information reported by Directors and senior management; - determine, in consultation with the Chairman and other Directors or senior management, whether any of the material information is required to be disclosed to the ASX; - if any content involves legal matter, potential or pending disputes, determine in consultation with the Company's legal counsel (or, if not available, external legal counsel to the Company), whether any proposed release impacts on the need to remain confidential; - co-ordinate the actual form of disclosure with the Chairman or relevant senior management; and - make disclosures to the ASX and issue media releases and other written public statements on behalf of the Company.